 Alcohol Monitoring Devices Following a DUI

-While there are a number of different alcohol-detecting anklets and bracelets on the market, one of the most popular is the SCRAM, which stands for "secure continuous remote alcohol monitoring."
+Another type of testing sometimes utilized is a SCRAM tether.
+While there are several different alcohol-detecting anklets and bracelets on the market, one of the most popular is the SCRAM, which stands for "secure continuous remote alcohol monitoring."
 SCRAM, much like Kleenex, is a brand name.

 The SCRAM device, like other similar alcohol-monitoring devices, works by detecting the presence of alcohol through a person's perspiration.
 Because alcohol is hydrophilic (water-friendly), it travels everywhere that water goes in your body, including your sweat.
 This means that if you have been drinking, alcohol will be present in your perspiration.
 As the perspiration migrates to the outside of your body, it will appear on top of your skin, which is being monitored by the device.Benefits of the SCRAM Device